 Messaging is designed to allow you to multitask.
-You should be able to click the new conversation, send the first response which is a hot-key, and return to your current message.
-It will take some time to get used to prioritizing and multitasking.
+You should be able to click the new conversation, send the first response (using a hot-key or a predefined response), and return to your current message.

 Is there a predefined response that explains that the customer is being transferred to a new team?

 If not, we can draw one up for you.
 Speak to your Team Manager if you feel that there are any missing predefined responses.
 Or, if you feel like the language can be slightly changed to make it more user friendly.

 What should I fill out in the conversation summary, and should I fill this out every time?

 Yes, a conversation summary should be filled out every time.
 A summary should include information that stood out about the chat.
 This quick summary would be really useful for the next person who deals with this customer again.
 It saves them from having to read the whole transcript.
 Keep the summary short and concise.